ytulsiani/MyAngelSight/Site/README.txt

+###MyAngelSight Website

-This site has been updated from a publicly available template by our team.
+#This site has been updated from a publicly available template by our team.

 Updated by: Natalie Wilkinson, Yash Tulsiani, Alberto Li, and Sanjana Jampana

-Credits:
+#Credits:

 Massively by HTML5 UP
 html5up.net | @ajlkn